IRISMeister/TestData/readme.md

 target.table=green_tripdata
 ```

-Edit runCSV.sh so that IRISJAR points to the right jar file.
+Edit runCSV.sh so that IRISJAR points to the right jar files.
 Run it
 ```
 (Linux) $ ./runCSV.sh green.csv.properties